Last Updated on August 30, 2018

 compliance.
 This is often the most time-consuming stage of the process because

-of scheduling and availability of specific trainings.
+of scheduling and availability of specific training courses.
 Completing the necessary

 training can take anywhere from 3-6 months.